netbymatt/ws4kp/README.md

 automatically.
 If no files are found in `/music`, the built in tracks located in `/music/default/` will be used instead.

+The nginx configuration also sets the `X-Weatherstar: true` header on all responses.
+This uses `add_header ... always` so the header is sent even for 404 responses.
+When `playlist.json` returns a 404 with this header present, the browser falls back to scanning the `/music` directory.
+If you host the static files elsewhere, be sure to include this header so the playlist can be generated automatically.

 ## What's different

 I've made several changes to this Weather Star 4000 simulation compared to the original hardware unit and the code that this was forked from.